aolshevskiy/aolshevskiy.github.io/index.md

   A transaction processing system aimed to be a core for ecosystem of municipal software.
 Using PostgreSQL as data storage and ElasticSearch for audit logging.
 Data authoring is done via classic pair of Spring Boot REST backend and Angular 2 SPA frontend.
 There was a plan to implement transaction processing using Spring Batch as an execution engine and Drools for business logic management, but the project was frozen before the implementation.

-  Technologies: Gradle, Docker/Docker Compose, Java, PostgreSQL, Elasticsearch, Spring Boot, AspectJ, Hibernate
+  Technologies: Java, PostgreSQL, Elasticsearch, Spring Boot, AspectJ, Hibernate

   Done general technical coordination, code review and coding mission critical and tricky parts on backend.
 I built the fundamentals for junior staff to pick up and develop further.